-All contractors who perform works on the Perth Airport estate must complete the face-to-face induction before commencing work.
-To register for an induction, please sign-up via Flightpath.
+All contractors who perform works on the Perth Airport estate must complete Perth Airport's on-line induction before commencing work.

-Perth Airport has identified seven High Risk Activities (HRA) that require a Permit.
+Perth Airport has identified seven High Risk Activities (HRAs) that require a Permit.

 These HRAs have the potential to impact on Perth Airport's infrastructure, services, operations or personnel.